mauriba/init.lua/README.md

 # init.lua

-Confuguration lua scripts for my neovim setup.
+Confuguration scripts for my neovim setup.

 ## Can you use the config?